mitchell-merry/autosplitters/_docs/unreal.md

 Well, you start out with your `GWorld` address (usually).
 As we know, this points to an instance of `UWorld`.
 From there, you use the offsets for each field to work your way to what you need.
-I'll use the X position of the player as an example.
+I'll use the Z position of the player as an example.

 The full path (through [LocalPlayers above](#localplayers)) looks like: